 When you are unaware of your own boundaries you will also not have the ability to be aware of another’s.
 Leaving yourself and others potentially feeling unsafe, guarded and what happens is that all involved begin to create stronger borders.

-I mentioned boundaries and borders earlier in the book.
 The difference is that boundaries change when your state changes.
 You may have a certain boundary which assists you in feeling safe or which provides certain self-care which, later on, you may find it does not serve you anymore and you feel clear to shift this boundary.

 A border is what one places up when they had no boundary in the first place.
 Borders are like brick walls that get slammed up out of reaction, often when one feels unsafe, has felt emotionally, physically or psychologically pushed.
 Borders are harder to move due to the emotional state which created them.
 They often break apart partnerships, disrupt relationships and break up business collaborations as well.

 In order to set your boundaries it will take the following steps:

 We have spoken about the importance of understanding and feeling your feelings.
 This is a skill set which is required in order to set clear boundaries.
 During self-inquiry, you may reflect on situations: how did feel during certain conversations?
 Did you feel overwhelmed, unsafe?
 Did you feel exhausted after an event and realized it really didn’t match what you were needing in the moment?

 When we say yes to something that didn’t really fuel, or matches our authentic yes, you may think you are creating a connection but where is the connection if underneath it all you are contracted, counting the minutes for something to be over, and wishing you were elsewhere?
 After the fact, you are tired, feeling disconnected, and in time, resentfulness builds.